Cyberbullying: Doxxing

 Doxxing is the act of disclosing a victim's personal data, such as their home address, phone number, and full name.
 Doxxing can happen when fans in fandoms with large fanbases often go too far when protecting their idols and enter the realm of cyberbullying.
 Extreme fans of the K-pop music genre sometimes dox fans of rival music groups.
 This specifically was shown in an incident where fans of the group Blackpink doxxed the owner of a Twice fan account, sending him to a hospital.
 This is allegedly because a Twice member disrespected a Blackpink member.

 Sexual harassment

 Online sexual harassment is considered a form of cyberbullying.
 Sextortion, a form of sexual harassment, is the act of coercing a person into sharing intimate images before threatening to release them unless money is paid.
 It is a specific type of blackmail.
 The line between sexual harassment and cyberbullying is blurred.

 Some people will blackmail their classmates for nudes, threatening to release embarrassing information.
 They also use revenge porn and release nudes to get payback.
 This was the case when a 16-year-old student of W.F.
 West High School in Chehalis exploited more than 100 victims, many of which were his classmates.
 He owned over 900 photos and videos of victims.

+Online sexual harassment can be so extreme that it forces women to move house, move jobs or even flee their countries as in, for example, Ethiopian feminists facing digital gender-based violence.